NadaQQ/Learn-web/README.md

-# LERN
+# LEARN

 ---

 ## Overview
-LERN is an online tutoring platform that connects parents with qualified tutors.
-Designed to streamline the process of finding and booking tutors, LERN offers a user-friendly interface for job requests, tutor profiles, bookings, and reviews, making it easy for both parents and tutors to coordinate and communicate efficiently.
+LEARN is an online tutoring platform that connects parents with qualified tutors.
+Designed to streamline the process of finding and booking tutors, LEARN offers a user-friendly interface for job requests, tutor profiles, bookings, and reviews, making it easy for both parents and tutors to coordinate and communicate efficiently.

 ---